 The Taxpayer should not refer to the institution for explanations relating to the eligibility requirements for, and/or calculation of, any allowable education tax credit or tuition and fees deduction.
 The final decision for determining eligible educational expenses is the taxpayer's responsibility.

 A portion of the full-time Tuition and Fees expense at the College of William and Mary includes charges for student health center, counseling center and bus service.
-These fees are not qualified and not included in the amount shown in Box 2 of the 1098-T. Hobby courses or special fee courses (i.e. music, art, kinesiology) have been included in Box 2 .
+These fees are not qualified and not included in the amount shown in Box 2 of the 1098-T. Special fee courses (i.e. music, art, kinesiology) have been included in Box 2 .
 According to the IRS, these expenses are qualified if the course is part of the individual's degree program or the individual takes the course to acquire or improve job skills.

 For more information, please visit the The Internal Revenue Service website.